pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 ffmpeg.setFfmpegPath("./bin/ffmpeg")
 ```

-Where [`bin/ffmpeg` corresponded to the path](https://github.com/voxmedia/Transcriber/tree/master/bin) where the ffmpeg binary for Mac OS X is located in the repository.
+Where [`bin/ffmpeg` corresponding to the path](https://github.com/voxmedia/Transcriber/tree/master/bin) where the ffmpeg binary for Mac OS X is located in the repository.
 When packaging/building the app for distribution this binary will be included with it.

 ### Advantages and disadvantages

-On the plus side this is a pretty straightforward implementation but some of it’s limitations are that it does not account for cross platform distribution eg if you are making if for mac Linux and PC, or even different type of architecture, such as 64 or 32 bits if you were to support both newer and older computers.
+On the plus side this is a pretty straightforward implementation but some of its limitations are that it does not account for cross-platform distribution eg if you are making if for Mac Linux and PC, or even different type of architecture, such as 64 or 32 bits if you were to support both newer and older computers.
 To do so you’d need a way to recognize the os and architecture and use the right binary.

 Let’s consider a more involved example that gives more flexibility.